oncletom/tax-database/README.md

 ## Format
 ### Countries
 Each country is defined only once inside the `countries.json` file.
 Inside it there is human readable name and all the different taxes for that particular country.
 The names for the taxes can be any string.
-The are only used inside the tax definition files.
+They are only used inside the tax definition files.

 A sample country record looks like this (as found in `countries.json`):